 • For an application account user, define the user credentials and additional information about the user.

 6. On the User Groups tab, select the user groups that the user will belong to, and then click the Next button.

 NOTE: To find a specific user group, enter its name or part of its name in the Contains search field at the top of the page, and then click the Apply Filters button on the right of it.

 NOTE: The user is automatically added to the default All Users user group and cannot be removed from it.

 7. On the Administrative Permissions tab, select the administrative permissions that will be granted to the user, and then click Next.

 NOTE: If the user has inherited any permissions from user groups, you can only add new permissions.
 To remove permissions inherited from user groups, you need to remove the user from these groups.

-8. On the Client Permissions tab, for each Client / Client group for which the permissions are to be defined, do the following::
+8. On the Client Access tab, for each Client / Client group for which the permissions are to be defined, do the following, and then click Next:

 • Find the required Client / Client group.